nikutto/hbase-docker/README.md

 This is a repository to provide HBase with docker image.
 Both HBase and Hadoop run in Pseudo-Distributed mode.

+Note that this is for test or educational usage since using Pseudo-Distributed mode.

 ## Getting started.

 ### Run HBase container